This tutorial will walk you through configuring a router using AdvancedTomato firmware version 3.5-140.

 3. Protocol will be set to UDP in this guide.
 In most cases UDP provides better speeds than TCP.
-If TCP is used, be sure to use the port shown in the table at the beginning of this guide.
+Be sure to input the port appropriate to the configuration you have chosen.

 5. Input the Port number, which you can find in the dependencies table above.

 6. Firewall will need to be set to Automatic.

 7. Authorization Mode will need to be set to TLS.